ishioni/homelab-ops/kubernetes/apps/kube-system/cilium/config/README.md

 router bgp 64513
 no bgp ebgp-requires-policy
-bgp router-id 10.1.1.1

-# Neighbor configuration
-# Repeat this block for each BGP neighbor
-neighbor <NEIGHBOR_IP> remote-as <NEIGHBOR_AS>
-neighbor <NEIGHBOR_IP> description <NEIGHBOR_DESCRIPTION>
-neighbor <NEIGHBOR_IP> update-source <VLAN_BRIDGE>
-neighbor <NEIGHBOR_IP> soft-reconfiguration inbound
-#

-# IPv4 unicast configuration
-address-family ipv4 unicast
-# Repeat this block for all neighbours
-neighbor <NEIGHBOR_IP> next-hop-self
-#
-exit-address-family

 maximum-path 1
-line vty
+line vtyrouter
+bgp 65500
+  bgp router-id <ROUTER_ID>
+  !maximum-paths 1
+  !maximum-paths ibgp 1
+  no bgp ebgp-requires-policy
+  neighbor talos peer-group
+  neighbor talos remote-as <NEIGHBOR_AS>
+  # Repeat this line for each BGP neighbor
+  neighbor <NEIGHBOR_IP> peer-group talos address-family ipv4 unicast
+    neighbor talos next-hop-self
+    neighbor talos soft-reconfiguration inbound exit-address-family exit
 ```

 Replace <NEIGHBOR_IP> with the IP address of each BGP neighbor and <NEIGHBOR_AS> with the respective AS (Autonomous System) number.
-Ensure to repeat the neighbor configuration block for each neighbor. <VLAN_BRIDGE> as the name suggest is the name of your vlan interface
+Ensure to repeat the neighbor configuration block for each neighbor.

 ## Step 3: Enable and Start the FRR Service